dwalend/blog/_posts/2015-11-03-Rename-to-Disentangle.md

                                                                                             support,
                                                                                             support.convertEdgeToLabel[String](stringToDouble))

-Because Disentangle is semiring-based, it's possible to create your own semirings to drive the algorithms.
+Because Disentangle is semiring-based, it's possible to create your own semirings have standard algorithms solve for something other than a "least path."
 For example, here's one for [most probable paths](https://github.com/dwalend/Disentangle/blob/to0.1.2/graph/src/main/scala/net/walend/disentangle/graph/semiring/MostProbable.scala).

-#Try it out
+## Try it out

 Pull it into an sbt project via